PrismarineJS/prismarine-packet-dumper/README.md

 In order to dump packets from the vanilla client, there is a script called [clientProxy](bin/clientProxy.js)

+In order to use, you run it with the server ip you would want to connect to, then connect with your client to `localhost:25566`

 If you would like to use this without cloning from github, you can install it globally by following this guide:

 ### Global install